soywod/kronos/README.md

 ### Database

-Contains the path to the database file.
+Contain the path to the database file.
 In some special case, when the database can't be stored as a file, refer to the database key name.
 Default: `ROOT_APP_FOLDER/kronos.db`.

 ### Gist sync

-Contains a boolean.
+Contain a boolean.
 If `true`, activate the [Gist](https://gist.github.com/) sync.
 In this case, the GitHub token is prompted each time the application starts, till the user enters a valid token or the user disable this option.
 Default: `false`.

 ### Hide done

-Contains a boolean.
+Contain a boolean.
 If `true`, when the [list](#list) action is triggered, does not display done tasks.
 Default: `true`.